 IM Needs an Inbox

 When I say inbox I mean a list of things that I haven’t handled yet.
-Slack tracks your “unread” messages, but reading a message isn’t the same and dealing with in.
-In Slack once you have read a message it is removed from your unread and unless you remember it, or happen to be browsing the channel that it is in you will never see it again.
+Slack tracks your “unread” messages, but reading a message isn’t the same as dealing with it.
+In Slack once you have read a message it is removed from your unread list and unless you happen to remember it, or get another message in whatever channel it was in you will never see it again.

 This problem isn’t unique to Slack, it is present in just about all IM clients.
 In my opinion it makes them unsutiable for important communication.

-I guess what I am saying is… if you email me I will respond, but if you send an IM you might want to follow up after a day or two to make sure I didn’t miss your message.
+I guess what I am saying is… if you email me I will respond, but if you send an IM you might want to follow up after a day or two to make sure I wasn’t distracted when that notification popped up.